Skip to Main Content

 Getting Information

-1. I’m awaiting a ruling from the Connecticut Supreme Court on a case that I’ve been following.
-What’s the best way to get the ruling?
+1. I’m awaiting a ruling from the Connecticut Supreme or Appellate Court on a case that I’ve been following.
+How do I check on that?

-2. When will the Supreme Court release a particular ruling?
+2. When will the Supreme Court or Appellate Court release a particular opinion?

-There is no date set for the release of a Supreme Court ruling.
-We recommend that you monitor the Judicial Branch’s website on a daily basis if you are waiting for a ruling from either the Supreme or Appellate Court.
+There is no date set for the release of a Supreme Court or Appellate Court opinion.
+We recommend that you monitor the Judicial Branch’s website on a regular basis if you are waiting for a ruling from either the Supreme Court or Appellate Court.

-3. I have some questions regarding the Supreme Court’s ruling and what it means.
+3. I have some questions regarding the Supreme Court’s opinion or the Appellate Court's opinion and what it means.
 Can I get an explanation?

 4. What other information regarding the Supreme and Appellate courts is available online?